 The Bodrum region is situated at the tip of the Gulf of Gokova and recognized as one of the best sailing areas in Eastern Europe.
 Diverse and abundant in many aspects, filled with villages, lush green hills, beautiful private bays and coves, it is an area unspoilt and rich in nature – making it ideal for a variety of activities both on land and in the water.

 Day 2 – Kos Island OR Symi, Greece

 With a short cruise south from Bodrum, travelers will find the cosmopolitan island of Kos.
 There’s something for everyone here.
 A bit of history, nightlife and entertainment, beaches, and a popular harbor to visit.
 Kos is the 3rd largest island in the Dodecanese.
 A place of interest you might like to see is the ruins of Asklipios – Castle of the Knights and the tree of Hippocrates, measuring 11.5 meters in diameter.

-On this day you will dine on board followed by an overnight stay at a bay in Kos Island.
+On this day you will dine on board followed by an overnight stay in Kos Island.

 Alternatively, if you arrive early enough on the first day, you could leave for Kos right away and spend the night there.
 Then on day 2, cruise to the charming island of Symi instead.
 It takes approximately 6 hours to travel from Kos to Symi – and not all boats will do this.
 So please check with your captain or agent.